Introduction

 datacentres; Telehouse Docklands

-connections to the London Internet Exchange (LINX) and
+the London Internet Exchange (LINX) and London Access Point

-London Access Point (LONAP), allowing us to offer customers
+(LONAP), allowing us to offer customer ultra-reliable services

-ultra-reliable services no matter where they need to access
+no matter where they need to access it from.
+Our network also

 We connect our core sites together using three